vitobasso/html-scraper/README.md

-A HTML scraper with page templates powered by css selectors and regex.
+A HTML scraper with page templates based on css selectors and regex.

-# Example
+## Example

-Scraping a search on amazon.co.uk using the following code snippet and template definition:
+Scraping a search on amazon.co.uk:

 ```clojure
 (require '[scraper.scraping :as scr])